translate/pootle/docs/server/commands.rst

 refresh_stats
 ^^^^^^^^^^^^^

-This command will add a background job to go through all existing projects making sure calculated data is up to date.
+Refreshes all calculated statistics ensuring that they are up-to-date.

-The ``refresh_stats`` job will flush existing caches and update the statistics cache.
+The refreshing of the statistics is done by a background job so that it doesn't impact the normal operation of the server.
+It will flush existing cached statistics data and update the statistics cache.

-This command will go through all existing projects making sure statistics are up to date.

 .. note:: Disabled projects are processed.

-.. note:: Don't run this command while having multiple workers running simultaneously.
-It should be run with a single worker process.
+.. warning:: Do not run this command if you have multiple workers running simultaneously.
+It should be run with a single worker process only.

 It's necessary to run this command after installing or upgrading Pootle.
 Also consider running this command when things might go out-of-sync: if you make changes directly in the database, if the cache backend has been restarted, etc.

-The time it takes to complete the whole process will vary depending on the amount of units you have in the database.
-If a user hits a page that needs to display stats but they haven't been calculated yet, a message will be displayed indicating that the stats are on its way.
+The time it takes to complete the whole process will vary depending on the number of translations you have in the database.
+If a user hits a page that needs to display stats but they haven't been calculated yet, a message will be displayed indicating that the stats are being recalculated.

-When the ``--calculate-checks`` option is set, quality checks will be recalculated for all existing units in the database.
+The ``--calculate-checks`` option ensures that all quality checks are recalculated for all existing units in the database.

-To only recalculate ``date_format`` quality checks, run:
+To only recalculate the ``date_format`` quality check, run:

 .. code-block:: bash